cookies link

 Agata Zajac

-composer in residence Adam Gorb
+composer in residence Stephen McNeff

 The Wind Ensemble is designed for experienced amateurs and students to rehearse and perform significant repertoire written for the medium.
 Some of the repertoire will be studied in depth and form the basis for several concerts the Wind Ensemble gives during the week.
 The remainder will be played in repertoire sessions.
 There will be opportunities for chamber music and there is close liaison with the Wind Conducting Course.